 This is the fifth and final conversation in our five-part series, The History and Future of U.S. Labor Law: Conversations to Shape the Future of Work.

-Tweet May 26: A Workers’ Bill of Rights.
-Featuring @DanPorterfield, @jazbrisack (Starbucks Workers United), @DonJHoward @IrvineFdn, Linda Nguyen (UFCW Local 770), @aijenpoo @domesticworkers, and @dorianwarren @communitychange.
+Tweet Video: A Workers’ Bill of Rights.
+Feat @DanPorterfield, @jazbrisack (SBWU), @DonJHoward @IrvineFdn, Linda Nguyen (UFCW Local 770), @aijenpoo @domesticworkers, and @dorianwarren @communitychange.

 Tweet Too many jobs offer low wages, little advancement, and no system to address workplace concerns.
 But organizers aren’t sitting idly by.
-Will today’s efforts renew our commitment to workers sharing in our economic success?
+Will their efforts help workers share in our economic success?

 Tweet Work has changed dramatically over the years, but workplace protections have not.
-Building on the legacy of last century’s reforms, organizers are forging a new and broader vision of workers’ rights.
-Join @AspenJobQuality to #talkopportunity on May 26.
+Building on the legacy of last century’s reforms, organizers are forging a new, broader vision of workers’ rights.

 Daniel R. Porterfield is President and CEO of the Aspen Institute, a global nonprofit organization committed to realizing a free, just, and equitable society.
 He has been recognized as a visionary strategist, transformational leader, devoted educator, and passionate advocate for justice and opportunity.